-In 2021 nest cameras were used in 6 of 7 active nests.
-Data from cameras deployed 2019 were harvested, adding interesting results to the pool of data from the total 81000 pictures (Fig. 4):
+In 2022 nest cameras were installed in all 6 active nests.
+Data from 6 cameras deployed 2019 and 2021 were harvested, adding interesting results to the pool of data from the total 132000 pictures (Fig. 4):

-- Fledging success in one nest, the smallest chick (6-7 days younger than 3 siblings) disappeared at age 18 days. - Fledged juveniles visited their nest as late as 30, 31 August, an 5, 11, September, respectively. - No field survey was possible in 2020, but cameras recorded occupancy of two sites, and young at one of them.
-One adult male arrived as early as 5th May 2020. - Food brought to nestlings are often recorded by the cameras; so far 569 certain prey deliveries have been identified at seven nests for 2017-19 and soon to be analysed preliminary suggest 93% of prey deliveries are passerines; only one record of ptarmi-gan.
+- Fledging success in one nest, the smallest chick (2 days younger than 2 siblings) died at age 16 days.
+And in one nest, a fledged juvenile (age 41 days) was devouring a sibling that had survived to at least 32 days old highly unusual. - Fledged juveniles visited their nest as late as 30, 31 August, and 5, 11, September, respectively. - Food brought to nestlings are often recorded by the cameras; so far 575 certain prey deliveries have been identified at seven nests for 2017-21 and remaining material 2021-22 will soon add to the pool; preliminary results suggest that 93% of prey deliveries are passerines; only three records of ptarmigan, a few likely cases of merganser, an Arctic hare leveret, and 2 gulls.
+Hares, mergansers and gulls are too heavy to carry to the nest so only come in parts.